 Licensed professionals often choose a professional corporation structure for the liability protection it offers the owners against business debts and claims.
-Note, however, that a professional corporation cannot protect members from liability for malpractice or negligence.
-It can, however, protect other member liability from the malpractice or negligence of that associate.
+Note, however, that a professional corporation cannot protect shareholders from liability for malpractice or negligence.
+It can, however, protect from other liabilities from the malpractice or negligence of an associate.

 Before you get started on forming your New Mexico Professional Corporation, it’s worthwhile to review a few aspects of your business structure and objectives to be certain that a professional corporation is your best choice.
 In certain cases, a business may opt to form a limited liability company (LLC) instead.

 As we previously mentioned, only licensed professionals can form professional corporations.
 Additionally, all owners of the professional corporation must consist of the same profession.
 So, for example, individuals that are dentists cannot hold ownership positions in a professional corporation for lawyers.

 Just like any corporation, a professional corporation issues shares to determine ownership.
 Determining how these ownership shares are going to be divided among owners is an important initial decision.
 Those owners with shares in the corporation are known as shareholders.

 It’s also important to understand how a professional corporation is managed.
 As a corporation, the shareholders will need to elect a board of directors, which will meet periodically to set the company’s strategic direction.
 Additionally, the board will appoint officers to carry out the day-to-day operations and management of the corporation.
 Note that board members are allowed to be officers and vice versa.

 Another aspect to keep in mind is that professional corporations do not enjoy the pass-through taxation classification that sole-proprietorships, partnerships, and LLCs enjoy.
 So, if you choose the professional corporation structure for your business you may be faced with double taxation depending on your elected tax status.